Ozil 'never regretted' joining Arsenal

 While Ozil would not be drawn on his next destination, he spoke fondly of boyhood club Fenerbahce and said he would rather retire than join the Gunners' bitter rivals Tottenham.

-"I grew up as a Fenerbahce fan as a kid in Germany," the 32-year-old said.
+"I grew up as a Fenerbahce fan as a kid in Germany," the 3 year-old said.
 "Every German-Turkish person supports a Turkish team when they grow up in Germany.
 And mine was Fenerbahce.
 Fenerbahce is like Real Madrid in Spain.
 The biggest club in the country."

 In response to a question asking if he would rather retire or sign for Spurs, Ozil said: "Easy question.
 Retire!"